 The Seagram Building at 375 Park Avenue

-This 38 story building of wonder was innovative in its time.
+This 38-story building of wonder was innovative in its time.
 Finished in 1958 as the corporate headquarters of Joseph E. Seagram & Sons, the building was noted for its ‘functional aesthetics’ and a prominent example of ‘corporate modern architecture’.
-Keeping up with modern building codes, the architect used ‘non-structural bronze I-beams and large glass windows’ to create the cool and well toned exterior structure of the building (Wiki).
+Keeping up with modern building codes, the architect used ‘non-structural bronze I-beams and large glass windows’ to create the cool and well-toned exterior structure of the building (Wiki).

-Also utilizing the 1916 building code and the new use of open public spaces, the building was one of the first in New York City to embrace the open air plaza that was prevalent in the 1980’s and early 90’s design.
+Also utilizing the 1916 building code and the new use of open public spaces, the building was one of the first in New York City to embrace the open-air plaza that was prevalent in the 1980’s and early 90’s design.
 It was an extremely innovative design at the time and still sets the standard for the modern ‘glass box’.

-Seagram Building plaza, innovative to its time
+Seagram Building Plaza, innovative to its time

 One of the last stand out buildings that I saw on Park Avenue before my walk back down the Avenue was at 465 Park Avenue, The Ritz Tower, an apartment hotel.
 This elegant residential building stands out because of its details on the exterior of the building and I later learned it was once home to the famous French restaurant, La Pavilion.

-The Ritz Plaza at 465 Park Avenue
+The Ritz Tower at 465 Park Avenue

 This elegant building was designed by architects Emory Roth and Thomas Hastings for journalist Arthur Brisbane, who was the developer.
 The apartment hotel was managed by the Ritz-Carlton Company.
 The exterior of the building has many carved stone features so look closely from the other side of Park Avenue to admire the detail work.
 Don’t stare too long because the doorman gets a suspicious look if you look too long.
 He kept looking me over as I admired the building and the read the plaques.